waynodiablo/Oystercard/pills/IoPill.md

 "What's a prototype-based language, Roi?"
 Excellent question, have a sticker.
 So far you will have danced with Object-Oriented languages, and should be familiar with what classes are, and how they fit in with the programs you have been playing with thus far.

 As a quick recap, classes can be thought of as a collection of methods, which act as a Blueprint or template for something you wish to represent in your program.
 In a prototype-based language, the closest equivalent to this would be pre-existing objects that you would *__clone__* "to "become your starting points for objects that you define further.
 These original (pre-cloned) objects are your prototypes - and they are beautiful in their simplicity.

+Something to remember, is in a prototypical language, everything is an object.
+And to communicate with each object, you send a message (method).
+You don't instantiate classes, instead you clone objects.
+Each object remembers its prototype, so that connection between the two always exists.
+Make sense?

 ## Io Who??